roohy/roohy/README.md

 ## I am a computer scientist interested in population genetics problems!

-- :mortar_board: I am currently finishing up my PhD studies at USC Information Sciences Institue.
+- :mortar_board: I am postdoctoral fellow at Icahn School of Medicine at Mount Sinai.
 - :wrench: My current IDE of choice is Visual Studio Code.
 Although IntelliJ IDE also rocks.